DSC-SPIDAL/harp/website/content/docs/harpdaal/Example.md

 For the intra-mapper parallel computing, we adopt a hybrid usage of TBB concurrent containers and OpenMP directives.

-## A Code Walkthrough of Harp-DAAL-SGD
+## A Code Walk through of Harp-DAAL-SGD

 The main body of Harp-DAAL-SGD is the *mapCollective* function of class *SGDDaalCollectiveMapper*.

 ```java

 protected void mapCollective(KeyValReader reader,
             Context context) throws IOException, InterruptedException {